 - Evaluate and provide feedback on written progress reports completed by the participant

-- Maintain open communication with the Youth participant pertaining to employment, especially in the event that problems arise
+- Maintain open communication with the Summer Youth participant pertaining to employment, especially in the event that problems arise

 - Gradually induct the participant into the employment experience, beginning with observations and minor duties, adding more responsibilities as the summer continues